LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/quickstart.md

      ```

 3. **Show the conversation view.**  If your system implementation involves an authentication step, you must call our `showConversation` method provided by the LPMessagingSDK instance.
 It pushes a new navigation stack containing the conversation view.
+For more details on Activity mode and Fragment mode, see [Authentication](mobile-app-messaging-sdk-for-android-resources-authentication.html).

    Choose an authentication method:

    - **Activity mode**
      ```java